SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 When all fails than you could also use the black-hole method as a work around.
 Sickrage will store the nzb/torrent in a folder of your choosing.
 Then simply set DS to monitor that folder for nzbs and torrents.
 As soon as one is found the download will start.

+## Timeout when adding a show on Freenas

+If you get a timeout when you try to search/add a new show then check your network settings.
+For freeNAS you can fix this by going to Network > Interfaces > Select your primary network source > Edit > Uncheck "Autoconfigure IPv6".
+Then goto Jails > Select Jail with Sickrage > Edit Jail > Advanced Mode > Uncheck "IPv6 Autoconfigure" Make sure to reboot after you save that.

+This could also apply to other devices, so when this timeout happens make sure you check your ipv6 and DNS settings.